-Parents/caregivers and school staff expressed the desire for increased parent engagement opportunities.
+Parents and school staff expressed the desire for increased parent engagement opportunities.
 They highlighted the need for maintaining communication channels, including regular updates, newsletters, and online platforms to facilitate information sharing.
-Parents emphasized the importance of involving families in decision-making processes and providing opportunities for meaningful participation in school activities Caregivers.
+Parents emphasized the importance of involving families in decision-making processes and providing opportunities for meaningful participation in school activities.
 School staff indicate the need for workshops and resources to support parents in assisting their children's academic progress and navigating the education system.
 Parents welcome the trainings offered by our community partners: South Bay Community Services, PIQE, and San Ysidro Health.
-They are looking forward to engaging with the California Community Schools planning grant.

-Overall, the feedback from our educational partners demonstrated a shared commitment to the District LCAP Goals: Student achievement, ELL Proficiency, School Climate, Social-Emotional Well-being, and Parent Engagement. .
+Overall, the feedback from our educational partners demonstrated a shared commitment to enhancing student achievement, English language proficiency, school climate, social-emotional well-being, and parent engagement.
 These insights will inform our strategies and actions outlined in the LCAP to address the identified needs and ensure a supportive and successful educational experience for all of our educational partners.